zrierc/mqtt-simple-pubsub/README.md

    >
    > There's an associated outbound rule that allows responses to incoming traffic, you can do this by adding [ephemeral ports](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#nacl-ephemeral-ports) to outbound rule. **Only add the required port and traffic to the rule**.

 3. Don't make Amazon MQ publicly accessible and put them in private subnet.
+This ensures that only you (and authorized users) can access it.

 #### Lambda function